Compass Rose Benefits Group

-The Compass Rose Benefits Group is an insurance provider that offers health insurance plans for civilian employees and retirees of the United States Intelligence Community, United States Department of Defense and the United States Department of State, as well as a range of other insurance products for all employees and retirees of the Federal Government.
-Their additional insurance is available to all Federal Government employees.
+Compass Rose Benefits Group is an American insurance provider that offers health insurance plans for civilian employees and retirees eligible for the Federal Employees Health Benefits (FEHB) Program.

 History

 In 1948, an organization known as the Government Employees Health Association (GEHA) allowed a small section of Federal Government employees to obtain group health insurance plans.
 Since that time, a number of insurance plans have been added or changed.

 In 1960, the newly established Federal Employees Health Benefits (FEHB) Act of 1959 provided all Federal employees, annuitants, and eligible family members with the opportunity to voluntarily enroll in a group health benefits program with the government sharing the cost of participation.
 GEHA qualified under this Act and quickly entered into the FEHB program.
 Due to name similarities with another insurance carrier, GEHA changed its health plan name to the Association Benefit Plan (ABP).